CimimUxMaio/forth-evaluator/README.md

 12 12 / .      \ 1 ok
 13 2 mod .     \ 1 ok
 ```
-- You can check for example [here](https://learnxinyminutes.com/forth/).
+- You can check more examples [here](https://learnxinyminutes.com/forth/).

 ## About this Project
 The objective of this project is to implement an evaluator for a simple subset of Forth.